Pothole Claims

 The simplest way of submitting an FOI request is to email the authority – technically, you don't have to use any special form of words, just say you're making an FOI request and ask them your questions.
 To save you the hassle, we've put together a template letter for you to send – just fill in your details and send it off.

-Warning: While FOI requests are free across most of the UK, it's worth noting organisations in Scotland can charge a fee of up to 10% if they think it'll cost them more than £100 to track down the information you need.
+Warning: While FOI requests are free across most of the UK, it's worth noting organisations in Scotland can charge a fee of 10% of the difference if they think it'll cost them more than £100 to track down the information you need.
+For example, if it will cost them £200, you'll be charged £10 – 10% of the difference between £200 and £100.

-If this affects you, they'll have to tell you what it'll cost first – then it's up to you to decide if it's worth paying given there's no guarantee your claim will be successful.
-For more details, go to the Scottish Information Commissioner's website.
+If this affects you, they'll have to tell you the cost first – then you have to decide if it's worth paying given there's no guarantee your claim will be successful.
+For more info, see the Scottish Information Commissioner's website.

 FREE template letter.
 Download our FOI request for councils letter to send off.